 Keep your elbows close to your body to hold the camera steady ().
 In this mode, four shots are aligned and merged into a single image, but if there is significant misalignment in any of the four shots due to camera shake, they may not align properly in the final image.

-For portraits, use flash.
+For portraits, use an external flash unit.

 - Compared to other shooting modes, the image area will be smaller.

 - RAW image quality cannot be set.

 - Autofocusing at night or in dark scenes may be difficult when points of light lie within the AF point.
 In this case, set the focus mode to MF () and focus manually.

 - Flash photography is available only with an external flash unit attached.

 - Shooting subjects at close range with an external flash unit may cause overexposure.

 - Using an external flash unit in night scenes with limited lighting may result in blurry pictures from misaligned images.